How to buy the best blender

 How much do I need to spend on a blender?

-Most blenders cost between £30-£150, but there are some super-premium 'professional-grade' blenders from brands such as Blendtec, Sage and Vitamix which cost significantly more - up to £550.
+Most blenders cost between £30-£150, but there are some super-premium 'professional-grade' blenders from brands such as Blendtec, Sage and Vitamix which cost significantly more - sometimes more than £500.

 Super-premium blenders claim to tackle many more food preparation tasks, such as milling grains, making nut milk, heating soup and chopping veg.
 Some also have lengthy guarantees and claim to be more durable than cheaper models.

 Our cheapest Best Buy blender costs less than £40, but some blenders cost more than £500

 The good news is that you don't have to spend a lot to get hold of a brilliant blender – we've found decent blenders for less than £40.
 And some pricier blenders have disappointed in our tests, so it's worth checking our reviews before blowing the budget on a premium model.